AFDM: Evolving OFDM Towards 6G+: Analysis of the AFDM Transceiver over OFDM

 In the \ac{UL}, the $N$ available subcarriers are divided into subsets of contiguous subcarriers allocated to individual \acp{UE} based on throughput requirements.
 Each \ac{UE} transmits its specific payload $\mathbf{x}_{k_\mathrm{UE}}$, consisting of an embedded pilot and the data block $\mathbf{x}_\mathsf{d}^{(k_\mathrm{UE})}$.
 This domain partitioning ensures that multiple users can transmit asynchronously in high-mobility environments while minimizing mutual interference, thanks to \ac{AFDM}'s intrinsic Doppler robustness.

-Interestingly, it is also possible to spatially multiplex AFDM and OFDM signals without interference, such as illustrated in Fig. \ref{fig:mimoafdm} where $n_\mathrm{t}=4$ and two UEs are using OFDM.
+AFDM and OFDM signals can also be spatially multiplexed without interference, as illustrated in Fig. \ref{fig:mimoafdm} where $n_\mathrm{t}=4$ and two UEs use OFDM.
 Mathematically, it corresponds to the multiplexing of AFDM and OFDM data within $\mathbf{z}_k$ in (\ref{eq:yMIMO}).
-This shows the possible coexistence of AFDM and OFDM within the same communication system, and, once again, the backward compatibility of AFDM with OFDM, particularly in conditions of relatively low Doppler.
+This again demonstrates AFDM/OFDM coexistence within one system and AFDM's backward compatibility with OFDM, particularly at low Doppler.